yared-t/AirBnB_clone_v3/README.md

-alx group project on AIrBnB clone v4 by mikias hailu
+alx group project on AIrBnB clone v4 by mikias hailu and yared Tsige